Let’s break down some of the biggest investing mistakes beginners make—and how you can avoid them.

 • Stocks.
 Large-cap, mid-cap, and small-cap companies across different industries.

-By diversifying, you reduce the risk of a single investment wiping out your portfolio.
+By diversifying, you reduce the risk of a single investment having an outsized impact on your portfolio.
 Think of it as not putting all your eggs in one basket.

-Mistake #2: Selling too quickly in a market downturn
+Mistake #2: Selling during a downturn without reassessing the investment case

 Markets go up and down—that’s just the nature of investing.
 However, one of the biggest mistakes beginners make is panicking and selling when the market drops.